 Bourbon must be made with at least 51% corn to qualify as the real product and be no more than 80% ABV (160 proof).
 Bourbon has no age requirement, but any bourbon aged less than four years must include an age statement on its label, and in order to carry the designation ‘straight,’ bourbon must be aged at least two years.

-If you would like to learn more about bourbon, click here to read my complete guide to whiskey, bourbon, and scotch.
+If you would like to learn more about bourbon, ready my complete guide to whiskey, bourbon, and scotch here.

 Cocktails made with bourbon